mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Greeting the Emperor Properly: Difficult (10+) Diplomat check (1D minutes, SOC).
 Negotiating a Peace Treaty: Average (8+) Diplomat check (1D days, EDU).
 Transmitting a Formal Surrender: Average (8+) Diplomat check (1D x 10 seconds, INT).

 Drive This skill is for controlling ground vehicles of various types.
-There are several specialities.
+There are several specialties.

-Specialities
+Specialties

 - Hovercraft: Vehicles that rely on a cushion of air and thrusters for motion.
 Manoeuvring a Hovercraft Through a Tight Canal: Difficult (10+) Drive (hovercraft) check (1D minutes, DEX).
 - Mole: For controlling vehicles that move through solid matter using drills or other earth-moving technologies, such as plasma torches or cavitation.
 Surfacing in the Right Place: Average (8+) Drive